 Compressed Air System Auditing

 Compressed air system auditing services from C.H.
 Reed can help you identify cost-saving opportunities that you may not be aware of, hidden within your compressed air system.
-Our factory-trained certified compressed air technicians utilize SCADAR data logging technologies to help optimize compressed air performance by:
+Our factory-trained certified compressed air technicians utilize Structured Compressed Air Data Analysis and Reporting (SCADAR) data logging technologies.
+They're compatible with systems regardless of age, size, or brand.
+Our approach optimizes compressed air performance by:

 - Examining your air usage

 - Identifying artificial demands and production inefficiencies

 - Identifying inappropriate usage

 - Utilizing compressed air controller technologies (where applicable)

 More specifically, SCADAR shows technicians the amounts of productive versus unproductive power associated with a compressed air system.
 Those statistics indicate potential areas of improvement, allowing for proactive changes to happen.

 In addition to power-related metrics, including voltage and current, SCADAR assesses moisture, temperature, flow, and pressure.
 It checks individual components and how well they all work together to contribute to a correctly functioning system.

 Without unbiased, evidence-based data on how your air compressor (or vacuum pump) is performing, any vital decisions you make to your system will be based on "guesstimates" and possibly inaccurate calculations.
 A compressed air system analysis, or air audit, will help provide a baseline on how your current air compressor is operating and help identify the hidden life cycle costs in your system.
 The data compiled from the audit can be used to make the necessary adjustments and corrections in your system, leading to lower energy and operating costs, on top of improved reliability and overall performance.